bertiqwerty/exmex/Readme.md

 to compare Exmex with other crates.
 Even faster
 evaluation will be implemented in a future Exmex-release.
-The following table shows benchmarking results on the aforementioned machine in micro-seconds.
+The following table shows benchmarking results on a Win10 machine with i5-8350 processor in micro-seconds.

 |        |flat           |flatsin   | nested   | comment|
 |--------|---------------|----------|----------|--------|